adamedx/devstation/README.md

 * Create a VM in Azure named `devstation` with a public DNS name of `devstation.cloudapp.net`
-* Bootstrap it against the Chef server in your `knife.rb`
+* Bootstrap it against the Chef server specified in your `knife.rb`
 * Run the configuration for the new workstation on the VM.

 ### Refreshing cookbook dependencies